Ever wondered How to Steam a Frozen Cooked Alaskan King Crab Legs that you buy at Costco, Sam’s Club or any seafood store.

 Here are the steps if using a big tray.

 1. Place the whole crab legs and bent the lower tip of the legs.
 Don’t cut it.
 The lower part of the leg is flexible that you can bent it.

 2. Before you lay the King Crab Legs in the tray, put a wire rack on top of the tray then place the crab legs on the wire rack.
 Crab legs should not touch the bottom of tray.

 3. Take the tray by the stove and pour water.
 Add 2 to 3 cups of water in tray.

 4. Cover tray with foil.
 Before putting foil, make sure crab legs are not submerged in water.

 5. Depending on your stove, steam it in medium or medium-low setting.
-Simmer for at least 20 minutes if fully frozen.
+Simmer for at least 15-18 minutes if frozen.

 6. When done steaming, slowly remove the cover.
 Use a tong to lift foil.
 Steam will come out and it could burn you.
 Slowly lift one side of foil to release the steam.
 Transfer crab legs on a serving plate or tray.